acrobat/acrobat.github.io/_posts/2014-11-06-html5-placeholder-support-for-ie9.md

 ---
 layout: post
 title:  "HTML5 placeholder support for IE9"
+description: "Modern web applications use HTML5 placeholders to give a hint to the user about what to enter in a field."
 ---

 Modern web applications use HTML5 placeholders to give a hint to the user about what to enter in a field.